monoklabs/monok-docs/docs/api.rst

 Feed API
 ------------
-You may access the content of a feed as a JSON with this request, Depending on what kind of plugin you've chosen for the feed, you'll get clustered articles, scraped articles or generated articles.
-You must have some access to the feed and provide the feed Id.
+You may access the content of a feed as a JSON with this request, You must have some access to the feed and provide the feed Id.

 **Type:** GET-Request
 **Example:** https://www.monok.com/api/v1/feed/?q=en&f=20&sort=date&c=business

-If you're running an article generation feed but wish to see the scraped articles, you can force the endpoint to return the scraped articles instead by using the "product" param.
+If you wish to see the scraped articles for the feed or the story clusters, you can force the endpoint to return the scraped articles or the story clusters instead, by using the "product" parameter.

 ===================   	==================================================================
  Param                       Description